jtheo/aws-ec2-assign-elastic-ip/README.md

 ## aws-ec2-assign-elastic-ip (go)

-This is inspired from skymill/aws-ec2-assign-elastic-ip except that:
+This is a clone of discobean/aws-ec2-assign-elastic-ip inspired from skymill/aws-ec2-assign-elastic-ip except that:
 1. It is written in go
 2. Allows to select from a Pool of EIPs by using tag key/values